edward-n-ward/ML-OS-SIM/RCAN/README.md

 # ML-SIM

-Collection of Jupyter notebooks and function libraries for generating trained networks for Machine Learning Optical Sectioning SIM (ML-OS-SIM) reconstruction
+Collection of Python scripts to train and use RCAN networks for reconstruction of OS-SIM data.

+This has been tested with:
+Python 3.10.8
+Pytorch 1.13.1
+Cuda 11.7

+Network training was performed on an Nvidia RTX3060